Kevin S. Bright: Career

 Bright then went on to teach a series of television production classes in the Visual Media Arts department, and helped develop the program for Emerson's new LA Center, which opened in 2013.
 Kevin ran a diversity workshop for high school students through Emerson College, and worked with Perkins School for the Blind in Watertown, Massachusetts, to develop a method of teaching television production to the blind.

 Bright moved back to Los Angeles in 2013, when he was appointed as Founding Director of the Emerson Los Angeles program.
 There, he has focused on building new programs that take full advantage of the opportunities Emerson's expanded presence in Los Angeles provides.
 He directed a documentary in 2007 with Linda Feferman called Who Ordered Tax? about his father, Jackie, who was an actor and vaudevillian performer.

 In 2016, Bright served as the executive producer of the documentary Best and Most Beautiful Things about Michelle Smith, a woman from Bangor, Maine who is both legally blind and autistic.
 Bright also directed on CBS comedy Man with a Plan in 2019 for one episode, reuniting with Friends alum Matt LeBlanc.

 In 2024, Bright served as an executive producer of the documentary My Own Normal about Alexander Freeman, a filmmaker from Newton, Massachusetts who has cerebral palsy, following his journey of becoming a partner and father and confronting the pain of his parents' reaction.
 The documentary world premiered at Independent Film Festival Boston.

+In 2026, Bright served as producer of the documentary The Bridge, which follows 10 Israeli survivors of the October 7 attacks as they attend Rock 'n Roll Fantasy Camp in Los Angeles to play music alongside members of Van Halen, Whitesnake, Ratt, and Skid Row.